 There were 24 school shootings in 2018, and at least eight as of July 2019.
 These unfathomable statistics reinforce that teachers and students are today living in a world underscored by the constant threat of a possible violent event.
 The increasing rate of school violence is leading to decreasing teacher applicant pools, and increases in post-traumatic stress disorder and survivor’s guilt among affected students that may have deadly consequences.7 It is also leading to parents fearing for their children’s lives every time they send them off on the school bus.
-The controversy of gun rights vs. gun violence in our country has resulted in protests from both sides of the philosophical divide, and some schools are going so far as considering arming teachers.
+The controversy of gun rights vs. gun violence in our country especially when it comes to buy bulk ammo online has resulted in protests from both sides of the philosophical divide, and some schools are going so far as considering arming teachers.
 The only thing known, for now, is that school safety continues to be an escalated topic of concern for schools across the nation.

 These six factors may not impact schools across the nation equally, but whether your district is urban or rural, large or small, you are likely feeling the strain of at least one of these trends.
 With national awareness and continued dialogue and collaboration, together school leaders can find short term bridges to long-term successes and get back to focusing primarily on what matters most: developing all students so they are capable of achieving the highest possible academic standards.

 1. Achilles, C. M., et al. (2012).
 Class-size Policy: The Star Experiment and Related Class-size Studies.
 NCPEA Policy Brief, 1.2.
 “A reanalysis of the Tennessee STAR experiment found that small classes (15-17 pupils) in kindergarten through third grade (K-3) provide short- and long-term benefits for students, teachers, and society at large….poor, minority, and male students reap extra benefits in terms of improved test outcomes, school engagement, and reduced grade retention and dropout rates.”↩